kryptokrauts/nft-watch-dao/docs/faq.md

 The NFT Watch DAO initiative exists longer than Soon.Market and aims to be 100% **independent** of any **marketplace**.

-The team behind Soon.Market helped NFT Watch with setting up the right process and implementing a solution which is now 100% decentralized and governed by the NFT Watch DAO.
+The team behind Soon.Market helped NFT Watch DAO with setting up the right process and implementing a solution which is now 100% decentralized and governed by the NFT Watch DAO.

 ## How can I become a Guard?